 Owned and managed by the City of Valparaiso with operational assistance by Porter County Recycling.
 Loading handled by the City of Valparaiso.
 Visit the city’s website for more details.

 Pickup and drop-off services are free for Porter County residents; fees and limitations may apply for non-residents, so please contact us to learn more before visiting.
+Read below to see what items are available for residents to pick up at our site.

 2150 W. Lincolnway